piyusheklavya777/exercises_Telstra_Training/Readme.md

+MERN batch.

-All exercises are divided in different folders like HTMLnCSS , JS , MongoDB ...
+All exercises are divided in different folders like HTMLnCSS , NodeJS , MongoDB ...
+Inside each folder
-The questions for each are in a PDF format in the PDFs...
+---The questions for each are in file begining with "01".
+---The solution is in file begining "02".